 If you’re creating content for your business on the schedule you should, you know you have to create content regularly.
 How should you come up with new content ideas when you have writer’s block?
 We’ll share our top tips!

-Forget words at all
+Forget words at all (overcome writer’s block by not writing a thing!)*

 Video, photography, illustration and infographics don’t even NEED words.
 If you’re struggling with writing enough content, give up the writing part!
-You only need a good idea, a few notes to remind yourself, a practice or two and you can go live on your social media channels or record video to insert into email and vlog posts.
+You only need a good idea, a few notes to remind yourself, a practice or two and you can go live on your social media channels or record video to insert into email, blog and vlog posts.

 If you’re not keen on being on video, try photography!
 You don’t have to be IN the image, you can take photographs of stylized products and craft a post around visual inspiration.
 Ten to twelve images can easily become a blog post.
 You WILL need to craft a good headline, and some captions to maximize search, but if your images are named with the searched headline (for example do not name them IMG2783.jpg, but rather “how to style fabrics for our the new Madison jacket sewing pattern” ) they will be found in image search on Google.